katahiromz/RisohEditor/mcdx/MESSAGETABLEDX.md

 The *MESSAGETABLEDX* resource is a dirty extension of the Win32 *MESSAGETABLE* resource.
 It can be compiled by the [mcdx](https://github.com/katahiromz/RisohEditor/tree/master/mcdx) program, created by Katayama Hirofumi MZ.
+Compiled binary data is compatible to Win32 *MESSAGETABLE* resource.

 Syntax
 ------